crhysc/test-repo/README.md

         print("[DEBUG] target_mat:", target_mat)
         print("[DEBUG] genmat:", gen_mat)

-        # If you really want to write them to CSV as POSCAR:
-        # But check if target_mat or gen_mat is None
         if target_mat is not None and gen_mat is not None: line = (
                 i["id"]